 The world’s fail

 The world rejects God, yet they still talk about equality.
 Just not for the unborn.
 They won’t give the unborn equal rights – not even the right to life – because the child can’t yet breath on its own, or because it doesn’t have a heartbeat yet, or because it can’t feel pain yet.
 They won’t treat it equally because it can’t do this, or that, or the other thing.
 In arguing against fetal rights they ground equality on ability.
 Why are we worthy of respect and the unborn aren’t?
 Because we can do things that they can’t.

 However, if ability is the basis for equality, then we’re back to the same question: on what basis do we treat people of greatly varying abilities equally?
 If women can’t lift as much as men, then aren’t men better than women?
 Aren’t they superior?

 That’s not an attractive thought to anyone.
 But only Christians know why: “…in the image of God he created him; male and female he created them” (Genesis 1:27).
 Meanwhile the world has to pretend that a 150-pound woman really can lift the same amount at a 200-pound man – they have to pretend that in every respect women can do all that men can do because ability is their only basis for equality.

 As Christians our pro-life argument is that an unborn baby is equal to a newborn, is equal to a toddler, is equal to a teen, is equal to an adult.
-Different in ability and every measurable, and yet equal because they all share the imago Dei.
-And the question we have for the world is this: “if you think the unborn aren’t our equals, please explain why you think anyone is equal?”
+Different in every measurable ability, and yet equal because they all share the imago Dei.
+And the question we have for the world is this: “if you think the unborn aren’t our equals, then explain please, why you think anyone is equal?”